amitsuryavanshi/highcharts-column-diff/README.md

 highcharts-column-diff
 ======================

-Highcharts extension to display column difference in column chart
+Highcharts extension to display column difference in column chart.